Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data

 \item[$(2)$] The vanishing dispersion limit $\varepsilon\rightarrow0$ for the compressible quantum Navier-Stokes equations in the torus $\mathbb{T}^d (d=2,3)$ was discussed by Lacroix-Violet and Vasseur \cite{Lacroix-Violet-Vasseur-JMPA}, and Gisclon and Lacroix-Violet \cite{Gisclon-Lacroix-Violet-NA}, where they obtained the global weak solutions of the barotropic compressible Navier-Stokes equations with large data as the limit solutions.
-We also mention that the vanishing capillarity limit for the initial value problem of the three-dimensional barotropic compressible Navier-Stokes-Korteweg equations was studied by Bian, Yao, and Zhu in \cite{BYZ}, where they shown that the smooth small solutions of the compressible Navier-Stokes-Korteweg equations converge to the smooth small solution of the compressible Navier-Stokes equations as the capillarity coefficient tends to zero.
-The convergence rate estimates are also given in \cite{BYZ}.
-Compared to \cite{Lacroix-Violet-Vasseur-JMPA,Gisclon-Lacroix-Violet-NA,BYZ}, we obtain the global existence of smooth large solution of the one-dimensional barotropic compressible Navier-Stokes equations in Theorem 1.4 by making full use of the one-dimensional feature. \end{itemize} \end{Remark}
+We also mention that the vanishing capillarity limit for the Cauchy problem of the barotropic compressible Navier-Stokes-Korteweg equations was studied by Bian, Yao and Zhu \cite{BYZ}, and Burtea and Haspot\cite{Burtea-Haspot-2022}, where the global smooth small solution of the three-dimensional compressible Navier-Stokes equations and the global strong large solution of the one-dimensional compressible Navier-Stokes equations are obtained respectively, as the capillarity coefficient tends to zero.
+In the above references, the large-time behavior of the limit solutions are not shown, and the convergence rate estimates are only given in \cite{BYZ}.
+Moreover, the authors in \cite{BYZ} studied the Navier-Stokes-Korteweg system with constant viscosity and capillarity, while the case of density-dependent viscosity and capillarity is treated in \cite{Burtea-Haspot-2022}.
+A typical example of the viscosity coefficient $\mu(\rho)$ and the capillarity coefficient $\kappa(\rho)$ imposed in \cite{Burtea-Haspot-2022} is $\mu(\rho)=\rho^\alpha$ and $\kappa(\rho)=\rho^{2\alpha-3}$ with $\alpha\in(0,\frac{1}{2})$, which can not cover the case of quantum Navier-Stokes equations considered in the present paper (i.e., the case of $\alpha=1$).
+Compared to \cite{Lacroix-Violet-Vasseur-JMPA,Gisclon-Lacroix-Violet-NA,BYZ,Burtea-Haspot-2022}, we obtain not only the global existence but also the large-time behavior and convergence rate of the smooth large solution of the one-dimensional barotropic compressible Navier-Stokes equations in Theorem 1.3 by making full use of the one-dimensional feature. \end{itemize} \end{Remark}